nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Adds a contact to the contact list.
 A name will be required, and all other information will be optional.

 Format: `add NAME [-p PHONE_NUMBER] [-e EMAIL] [-s SKILL]...`

 Parameters:
 - `NAME`: Name of the contact.
-It can be any string except that it cannot start with the hashtag (#) symbol (Reason: To differentiate between indices and names, to be introduced later.), and words cannot start with the hyphen (-) character.
-(Reason: It will be mixed up with parameter tags.)
+It can be any string except that it cannot start with the hashtag (#) symbol , and words cannot start with the hyphen (-) character.
 - `PHONE_NUMBER` (optional): Phone number of the contact.
 Accepts strings with numeric characters only.
 - `EMAIL` (optional): Email of the contact.
 Accepts any strings without spaces.
 - `SKILL` (zero or multiple allowed): Skill(s) of the person.
 Accepts any strings, except that words cannot start with the hyphen (-) character.
-(Reason: It will be mixed up with parameter tags.)

 <box type="tip" seamless>